sanath-narasimhan/academic-static/content/post/OnInt.md

 ![On intelligence](/img/vc.PNG)

 >Baddeley's Model of Working Memory is a model of human memory proposed by Alan Baddeley and Graham Hitch in 1974, in an attempt to present a more accurate model of primary memory.
 Working memory splits primary memory into multiple components, rather than considering it to be a single, unified construct.
-Thisis the main model that first intruduced the idea of hierarchy in the memory formation and recall.
+This is the main model that first intruduced the idea of hierarchy in the memory formation and recall.

 ![On intelligence](/img/bm.PNG)